Atmo26/crisisheroine/Custom Rules.md

 3. If Rebellion = 1, the Player can not do anything except Auxiliary actions on the first turn;
 4. If Rebellion = 0, the Player can not participate in the battle, the magical girl is automatically defeated.

 In a multiple Player session, if there are other characters with Rebellion = 1 or more, one will use their Rebellion value and the others will participate in the battle as Rebellion = 1.
+Treat this Player as the "protagonist of the episode".

 Crisis Acts can't be used during this final battle.

-If you use this rule, award each surviving Player with +5 experience points.
+If you use this rule, award each surviving Player with +5 CP for Advancement.

 ### Scenario samples

-Situation "in the school erotic brainwashing"
+*Situation* "School Erotic Brainwashing"
-Scene 1 "Brainwashing: All girls are willing to accept sexual desire processing for boys" Scene 2 "Brainwashing: The Student President is a Teacher's Meat Urinal" Scene 3 "Brainwashing: It's a Common Sense to Politely Politely Thank You with a Smile" Climax Battle "Brainwashing is solved and fight against the demons that are the cause."
+*Scene 1* "Brainwashing: All girls are willing to accept sexual requests from boys" *Scene 2* "Brainwashing: The Student President is a Teacher's Meat Toilet" *Scene 3* "Brainwashing: It's a Common Sense to Politely Say Thank You with a Smile" *Climax Battle* "Brainwashing is solved and fight against the demons that are the cause."

-Situation "Restrained and dropped into a basement full of tentacles" Scene 1 "A tentacle sucks around your whole body who can not resist" Scene 2 "The tentacle sucks in to the breast and tries to squeeze out the milk" Scene 3 "The tentacles try to lay eggs by committing your holes" Climax Battle: Escape the tentacles and defeat the rogues! "
+*Situation* "Restrained and dropped into a basement full of tentacles" *Scene 1* "A tentacle sucks around your whole body and you can not resist" *Scene 2* "The tentacle sucks your boobs and tries to squeeze out the milk" *Scene 3* "The tentacles try to lay eggs by invading your holes" *Climax Battle* "Escape the tentacles and defeat the rogue heroines!"

-Situation "Sneaking into the City of Crime City"
+*Situation* "Sneaking into the City of Crime"
-Scene 1 "First Time Customers and Business Sex"
-Scene 2 "Pleasure Pole Dance in Front of Many"
-Scene 3 "Established in the store and treated as a toilet" Climax Battle "The Assassination Mission Holding the Tail of Evil"
+*Scene 1* "First Time Customers and Business Sex" *Scene 2* "Pleasure Pole Dance in Front of Many" *Scene 3* "Established in the store and treated as a toilet" *Climax Battle* "Assassinate the Evil Boss!"